PacktPublishing/Linux-Kernel-Debugging/README.md

 It should be: "...
 In other words, atomically."

+- PDF pg 127:
+It says: "...
+We need to interpret the PINT_CTX() macro's output."

+It should be: "...
+We need to interpret the PRINT_CTX() macro's output."

 ### Related products <Other books you may enjoy>
 * Linux Kernel Programming Part 2 - Char Device Drivers and Kernel Synchronization[[Packt]](https://www.packtpub.com/free-ebook/linux-kernel-programming-part-2-char-device-drivers-and-kernel-synchronization/9781801079518) [[Amazon]](https://www.amazon.in/Linux-Kernel-Programming-Part-Synchronization-ebook/dp/B08ZSV58G8)